pancrates/MS_java/README.md

-# MS_java
+#### MS_java

-Minesweeper with gui and shell display.
+- Simple Minesweeper implemented in java Swing
+- Can be played on various board sizes and difficulties
+- Available through both command line and GUI interface